 Not so in fiction-land.
-Since most of the world has the ruins of ancient and powerful civilizations littered under the surface, archeology is a career that brings one constantly face to face with Lost Technology, imprisoned evils, and MacGuffins.
+Since most of the world has the ruins of ancient and powerful civilizations littered under the surface, archeology is a career that brings one constantly face to face with Temples of Doom; Lost Technology, imprisoned evils, and MacGuffins.
 Lots of MacGuffins.
 If it takes place on Earth and the writers don't make one up, it'll usually be something like an Egyptian tomb (expect a mummy to haunt our hero) or the Holy Grail.

 In fiction, it then becomes perfectly reasonable to use any means to acquire said MacGuffins, no matter how destructive.
 Who cares if you have to destroy ancient machinery that could well be thousands of years old and still works?
 There's a gold monkey at the end!
 And you get to wear a dashing Adventurer Outfit!

 Adventurer Archaeologists are capable of dressing up very well for more intellectual appearances, but forays into studying usually occur off-screen, and it's never implied to take very long.
 (Compare Badass Bookworm.)